 The duplicate-relation cache (DR) contains block duplication-relations detected by the CATCH.
 Each DR entry contains a starting PC and a mask of a missed valid block and the starting PC of its duplicate valid block.
 The use of a PC and a mask is sufficient to prevent false duplicate relations.
-Once a duplicated relation is established it is assumed to be always correct (in the case of self-modifying code or page remapping the DR may need to be flashed to ensure correctness).
+Once a duplicated relation is established it is assumed to be always correct (in the case of self-modifying code or page remapping the DR may need to be flushed to ensure correctness).

-Figure 7.1.
+Figure 10.
 The CATCH and the flow for a Cache miss, DR hit, Cache hit

 DR can be either virtually tagged or physically tagged.
 A virtually tagged DR can be used in combination with a virtually tagged cache or by keeping virtual tags in the HDD.
-A virtually tagged DR in combination with a physically tagged cache will add the extra penalty of translating the tag using the Instruction Translation Look-aside buffer (iTLB) each time we access the cache for a secondary hit.
-On the other hand using a physically tagged DR will eliminate this overhead but a need of flashing the DR each time we have a page remapping is necessary.
-Considering that a page remapping is a very rare phenomenon, during our experiments we decided to use a physically tagged DR with a physically tagged cache to avoid the overhead translation through the iTLB.
+A virtually tagged DR in combination with a physically tagged cache may add an extra penalty for translating the tag using the Instruction Translation Look-aside buffer (ITLB) each time we access the cache for a secondary hit.
+On the other hand, using a physically tagged DR will eliminate this overhead but we may need to flush the DR each time we have a page remapping, however, page remapping is a very rare phenomenon.
+For our experiments, we used a physically tagged DR with a physically tagged cache.
+The design for virtually tagged caches is outside the scope of this paper.

 On a cache miss, the DR is accessed with the starting PC and mask of a missed valid block.
 When there is a DR hit and the duplicate PC hits in the cache, a secondary-hit occurs.
-In the case of a DAC the content of the missed valid block will be read and a request in a lower level cache for the complete missed block will be initiated in parallel.
-For a UCC, the content of the duplicate-block will only be read and no miss will be requested from a lower level of the memory hierarchy.
-Fig. 7.1 illustrates the sequence of steps in the case of a cache miss that has an entry in the DR and a duplicate in the cache.
+In the case of a DAC the content of the missed valid block will be read and a request in a lower level cache for the entire missed block will be initiated in parallel.
+For a UCC, only the content of the duplicate-block will be read and no miss will be requested from a lower level of the memory hierarchy.
+Fig. 10 illustrates the sequence of steps in the case of a cache miss that has an entry in the DR and a duplicate in the cache.